pekkalacd/Introduction-to-Python/Lessons/Basic Operators/README.md

  ### Subtraction Operator

 In the scope of mathematics, subtraction can be viewed in multiple ways.
+Generally, it's seen as the sum of a positive number and a negative number: x + y = x + (-y).<br>

-It can be seen as the addition of one value x and another -c for which x and c are part of number sets that are comparable.
-In Python, contrary to the what the addition operator can do, the subtraction operator does not work on strings or lists.
-It can be used to find the difference between two numeric types or sets.<br>
+In Python, the subtraction functions similarly to the mathematical version.
+It can be used to find the difference between two numeric types or sets of elements.
+Unlike the addition operator,the subtraction operator **does not work on strings or lists**.<br>

 ```
   A = 13